Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Discussion

-\paragraph{Limitations and future work.} A limitation our comparison of the methods that take gene tree as input (TICR and MSCquartets) to the methods that take site pattern frequencies as input (HyDe, Patternson's D, D3) is that we used true gene trees, which in practice would be estimated from molecular sequences.
-Error in the estimated gene trees could impact the estimation of hybridization events by MSCquartets or testing for non-tree-like evolution by TICR, and thus these methods had an advantage in our study.
-Along these lines, multiple sequence alignment errors occur in phylogenomics data sets \cite{taper} could impact the performance of all methods tested.
+\paragraph{Limitations and future work.} All the networks in the simulation study are ultrametric on coalescent units, which implicitly assumes equal population sizes across lineages.
+While this assumption is unrealistic, it is convenient to disentangle the causes that create differences across methods.
+A more thorough investigation of the interaction between population structure and hybridization patterns is needed.
+Along these lines, multiple sequence alignment errors can occur in phylogenomics data sets \cite{taper} and could impact the performance of all methods tested.
 We simulated data under a substitution-only model and thus all methods were given true alignments as input.
 Lastly, the substitution model is well behaved (homogeneous, stationary, and reversible), which is assumed by HyDe; however, these assumptions can be violated in practice \cite{naser2019prevalence}.
+All sequences generated from gene trees were the same length, which does not reflect real-life variation in gene length.
+Differences in performance based on substitution model were also not explored here.
+We point at a recent manuscript that explores the effect of rate variation on the performance of introgression tests \cite{Frankel2023}.
+Lastly, our evaluation of TICR allowed it to use the major tree derived from the true network, rather than an estimated species tree.
 It is not clear to what extent these practicalities will impact methods, and future work should explore them in simulations and in real data sets.

 \paragraph{Acknowledgements.} This work was supported by the Department of Energy [DE-SC0021016 to CSL] and by the National Science Foundation [DEB-2144367 to CSL].
 We thank Laura Kubatko and Sungsik Kong for meaningful discussions about HyDe.